Stuff I Own, Use and Behold

 Stuff I Use (Software)

-For creative writing, I use whatever format is most convenient at any given time, but it's usually a lightweight markup language like Markdown or a proper typesetting format like LaTeX.
+For creative writing, I use whatever format is most convenient at any given time, but it's usually a lightweight markup language like Markdown or a proper typesetting format like LaTeX, or sometimes even just straight up HTML.

 I'm vehemently anti-DRM and pro-consumer, and I'll always opt for free/libre and open-source software over proprietary garbage.

-I believe DRM to be a scourge on the wider gaming community, and I'm tired of paying for games and not even fricking owning them.
+I believe DRM to be a scourge on the wider gaming community, and I'm genuinely sick that the practice of paying for games and only owning the equivalent of a piece of paper that says "yes, user can play game".

 That's why I fully support Ross Scott's Stop Killing Games movement - I strongly believe simply ending support for a game people pay money for as a good is an unjustifable act of greed and publishers who do so will not see the light of heaven.